KNeugent/BinaryStarSpectraCombine/README.md

 ### Running the code

+This code is currently highly specialized to using the MARCS and BSTAR06 models.
+However, with some edits, it could be used to combine model or observed spectra from any set of stars.

-The only values that need to be changed are located in the main method.
+To run the code on MARCS and BSTAR06 models, the only values that need to be changed are located in the main method.
 Here you can change:
 * the luminosity multiplier (used to change the mass of the red supergiant)
 * the reddening (A_v)
 * the number of points to interpolate the spectra over